tim6her/FirstGrigorchukGroup/presentation.md

 ## Special Case: Abelian Groups

-If the group $G$ is assumed to be abelian then the answer to [BBP][Bounded Burnside Problem] is affirmative since
+If the group $G$ is assumed to be abelian then the answer to [UBP][Unbounded Burnside Problem] is affirmative since
 $$ G\cong\Z^n \oplus \Z_{q_1} \oplus \cdots \oplus \Z_{q_t} $$
 by the [fundamental theorem of finitely generated abelian groups.](https://en.wikipedia.org/wiki/Finitely_generated_abelian_group#Classification)